FAQ - General

 Nursing (Professional) - PTE RN Program

 Yes - you can obtain additional points on the application for specific and current medical certifications.
-Please refer to the AS in Nursing Information Sheet on the left-hand side of the page under "Resources" for an overview of how applications are scored.
+Please refer to the AS in Nursing Application to find out which medical certifications are accepted and their corresponding points.

 Students have found it difficult to work full time while attending the program.
 This is a personal choice and is encouraged to be looked at carefully, especially in the final semester.